dag10/EventLCD/README.md

 A project using an Arduino Ethernet and LCD character display to show upcoming events in a location from a shared Google calendar.

+Pictures and more info can be found on [my blog](http://drewgottlieb.net/2014/03/02/opensource-event-display.html).

 Details
 -------